jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 After that, you will have to create a file called `server.js` in the project root.
 This file will contain your server's code.
 As the file will be a bit long, you will go through it step by step for easier comprehension.

-First, your file will import the packages you installed previously and it will create an Express server:
+First, your file will import the packages you installed previously, and it will create an Express server:

 ```js
 const path = require('path');